broadinstitute/cromwell/docs/Instrumentation.md

-_For the Doc-A-Thon_
-**Questions to answer and things to consider:**

-1. Who is visiting the Instrumentation page?
-*why do they care about instrumentation and metrics? what do they use it for?*
-2. What do they need to know first?

-3. Is all the important information there?
-If not, add it!

-4. Are there things that don't need to be there?
-Remove them.

-5. Are the code and instructions accurate?
-Try it!

----
- **DELETE ABOVE ONCE COMPLETE**

----

 **Overview**

 Cromwell's instrumentation support can be useful to collect utilization data in long-running, high-volume production environments.
 While this instrumentation support can be used in smaller environments it will still require setting up a
 [StatsD](https://github.com/etsy/statsd) server outside of Cromwell and it's possible not enough data would be produced to be useful.

 **StatsD**